Nicholas School of the Environment

-The Nicholas School of the Environment is one of ten graduate and professional schools at Duke University and is headquartered on Duke’s main campus in Durham, N.C.
+The Duke University Nicholas School of the Environment is one of ten graduate and professional schools at Duke University and is headquartered on Duke’s main campus in Durham, N.C.
 A secondary coastal facility, Duke University Marine Laboratory, is maintained in Beaufort, North Carolina.
 The Nicholas School is composed of three research divisions: Earth and Climate Sciences, Environmental Sciences and Policy, and Marine Science and Conservation.
-The current dean of the Nicholas School is Toddi Steelman.
+The current dean of the Nicholas School is Lori Bennear.

 History

 The Nicholas School celebrates its creation date as 1991, but it represents a coming together of three entities that are almost as old as the university itself.
 Both formed in 1938, the School of Forestry and Environmental Studies and the Duke University Marine Laboratory came together in 1991 to become the School of Environment.
 Following a $20 million gift from Peter M. and Ginny Nicholas in 1995, the school was named the Nicholas School of the Environment.
 In 1997, the Department of Geology (formed in 1936) joined the school as the Division of Earth and Climate Sciences and focuses on a number of areas at the intersection of earth and environmental sciences.